 The solarization pest management technique merely mulches the soil in a specific way.

 To use this method efficiently, a transparent plastic cover(paper bag) on top of the mulch during hot, humid conditions to help increase the soil’s temperature.

-Solar radiation from the sun passes through the plastic cover and is converted into heat and transmitted to the soil.
+Solar radiation from the sun passes through the plastic cover, is converted into heat, and transmitted to the soil.

 The soil, however, does not emit radiation into the plastic sheet.
 Therefore higher temperatures are achieved.